By: Scott Cloud, MBA, CPC, and Kyle Brown, CEBS

 What is the maximum lifetime funding limit for a cash balance plan?

-In an ideal scenario, for a business owner funding a cash balance plan up to the IRS maximum lifetime funding limit the funding would typically take place over a period of 10 to 12 years ending at age 62 or later, and the “cash balance” at the time the maximum lifetime funding limit is reached would be approximately $2.9 million.
-This $2.9 million figure is a combination of principal (the annual tax-deductible contributions) and interest (annual “fixed interest credits”), and would be discounted for a business owner for whom the lifetime limit is reached prior to age 62.
+In an ideal scenario, for a business owner funding a cash balance plan up to the IRS maximum lifetime funding limit, the funding would typically take place over a period of 10 to 12 years ending at age 62 or later, and the “cash balance” at the time the maximum lifetime funding limit is reached would be approximately $3.1 million.
+This $3.1 million figure is a combination of principal (the annual tax-deductible contributions) and interest (annual “fixed interest credits”) and would be discounted for a business owner for whom the lifetime limit is reached prior to age 62.

 Can an employer maintain a cash balance plan and a 401(k) plan?

 Yes.
 In fact, many employers who maintain a cash balance plan also maintain a 401(k) plan.
-In some cases this is done to add additional retirement savings for owners of the employer.
-In situations where the sponsoring entity has employees, a 401(k) plan is also maintained to assist with employee recruiting and retention.
+In some cases, this is done to add additional retirement savings for owners of the employer.
+When the sponsoring entity has employees, a 401(k) plan is also maintained to assist with employee recruiting and retention.

 If a cash balance plan sponsor has employees, what will be the funding obligation for employees?